How it Works

 There’s one goal I have for every conversation I have with a client: to create a space where they’re able drop the masks and the armor, stop performing, and just be.

 What happens within that space?
-Well, to over-simplify it, there’s two key elements:
+Well, to oversimplify it, there’s two key elements:

 • You talk about what’s up for you, where you want to go, what’s in the way, and what you’ve been trying to do to make it happen.

-• My role is to be a supportive guide helping you figure out where you want to go and to master the tools & skills you need to get there.
+• My role is to be a supportive guide helping you to figure out where you want to go and to master the tools & skills you need to get there.

-The goal isn’t to fix you – because you're not broken – it’s to help you get clear about who you are, what truly matters to you, and to find your path and place in the world.
+The goal isn’t to fix you – because you're not broken – it’s to help you get clear about who you are, what truly matters to you, and to find your unique path and place in the world.

 "You possess the ability to interrogate your own privilege, which is rare.
 This made me feel that I was in a safe space.
 Your ability to reflect upon what you did and didn’t know was incredibly important, and frankly rather refreshing."